 Or, you could just use an iterator and the range() function:

 L = for x in range(5): L.append(x**2) print(L) # Prints [0, 1, 4, 9, 16]

 Here both approaches produce the same result.
 However, a more Pythonic way to build a list is by using a list comprehension.

 The general syntax for a list comprehension is:

-Here’s how a list comprehension would build the list:
+Here’s how a list comprehension would build the above list:

 In the example above, list comprehension has two parts.

 The first part collects the results of an expression on each iteration and uses them to fill out a new list.

 The second part is exactly the same as the for loop, where you tell Python which iterable to work on.
 Every time the loop goes over the iterable, Python will assign each individual element to a variable x.

 List comprehensions can iterate over any type of iterable such as lists, strings, files, ranges, and anything else that supports the iteration protocol.